 To keep our staff happy we offer competitive compensation and benefits, plus we invest in them with marketing and education.
 We offer them support and coaching to help them when and how they need it.
 We throw some great parties every year and treat them to free services for their anniversaries.
 They enjoy large discounts on products and services, and even for friends and family.

-A year ago I started something completely new that I have never heard of any salon offering.
+A few years ago I started something completely new that I have never heard of any salon offering.
 I am teaching a Salon Ownership Class to about ten employees who are interested in one day owning a salon.
 We meet quarterly and focus on one segment starting or running a salon.
 It's my way to give back to some of our long-tenured staff.
 If they have the itch to own their own salon I would want them to have the knowledge to do it well and make sure they know what they need to know.
-It's been a big eye opener to most of them and even if they decide that owning a salon isn't for them, they now have a better understanding of all the nuances of running a business.
+It's been a big eye-opener to most of them and even if they decide that owning a salon isn't for them, they now have a better understanding of all the nuances of running a business.
 Seeing our team grow and thrive is one of the biggest rewards of running this business.
 I really consider our team to be our number one customer, because if they aren't happy I know you won't be either!

 This industry attracts creative people who have a desire to be independent.
-This is not always an easy mix for a structured business who has clients with high expectations and an owner who has even higher expectations!
-So over the years it has been sad to see that we were not a good fit for some of our team members and vice-versa.
+This is not always an easy mix for a structured business that has clients with high expectations and an owner who has even higher expectations!
+So over the years, it has been sad to see that we were not a good fit for some of our team members and vice-versa.
 We realize it is hard for our clients to see people go and it is not something we take lightly.
-What has been hard for me is knowing that stylists who may be disgruntled have our clients ear, and they don't know our side of the issue and so unfair judgments can easily be made about how we run the business.
+What has been hard for me is knowing that stylists who may be disgruntled have our client's ear, and they don't know our side of the issue and so unfair judgments can easily be made about how we run the business.
 This is hard.
 I strongly encourage you to reach out directly to me if you ever have a concern about how we treat our team or run our shops.
-It may give me the opportunity for me to shed some light on the entire picture, and will help make sure communication is open between our team and management.
+It may give me the opportunity for me to shed some light on the entire picture and will help make sure communication is open between our team and management.

 Please reach out with any feedback, good, bad or ugly!
 If there are products or services you wish we would carry please let me know.
 If we ever drop the ball or fail to give you the Hair M experience you have come to expect, please let me know.
 We will continue to work hard to deliver a consistently double wow experience our wonderful clients.